onera/paradigm/training/Python/01_Introduction/introduction.md

 ## MPI parallel distributed algorithms

-The aim of this section is to help you understand the reason for the ParaDiGM's performance by walking you through the main concepts.
+The aim of this section is to help you understand the reason for the **ParaDiGM**'s performance by walking you through the main concepts.

 ### Block-distributed approach